khofstadter/CS220-AU-navigating-the-digital-world/README.md

 _If you are not a first-year student, have you used the Student Union or the Media Centre creative studios on campus?_

-What software/hardware do you have experience with for creating or editing content with e.g., Photoshop, iMovie, microphones, video cameras, your phone with apps?
+_What software/hardware do you have experience with for creating or editing content with e.g. Photoshop, iMovie, microphones, video cameras, your phone with apps?_

 <br>